 Crime-free Through Real Work brochure

 Employing someone with a criminal past can help them build a crime-free future.
+Corrections works with employers to understand the type of people they need, so we can match job seekers and meet future workforce demands.
 Crime-free through real work tells you more.
 Printed copies are available at our probation sites and prison visits centres.

-Download the Crime-free through real work (PDF 911.5MB)
+Download the Crime-free through real work PDF, 1.1 MB

-At Corrections, we help offenders gain the skills, training and qualifications that prepare them for the workforce and give them a better chance of finding sustainable employment.
+At Corrections, we help people in our care gain the skills, training and qualifications that prepare them for the workforce and give them a better chance of finding sustainable employment.

 Employers who hire someone despite their offending history can help make a real difference to individuals, their families, and the wider community.
-We are working with employers to recruit prisoners into real jobs on release.
+Where appropriate and required, Corrections offers support to employers to ensure seamless reintegration of our people into the workforce.

 Corrections also works with employers to understand the type of people they need, so we can match job seekers and meet future workforce demands.

-Our Release to Work scheme allows prisoners to work in regular jobs in the community during the day.
+Our Release to Work scheme allows people in prison to work in regular jobs in the community during the day.

-They earn real wages, pay board to Corrections, and have to meet outstanding fines and other financial obligations.
+People in our care earn real wages, pay board to Corrections, and have to meet outstanding fines and other financial obligations.
 Remaining earnings are held until their release.
-The employer gains a worker with a strong work ethic, and the prisoner earns real pay, some valuable work experience and a chance to prove they are reliable.
+The employer gains a worker with a strong work ethic, and the prisoners earn real pay, some valuable work experience and a chance to prove they are reliable.
 People on Release to Work are monitored to ensure public safety and may wear GPS technology to track their movements when travelling to and from the prison.

 Getting work ready